bab3l/go-netbox/docs/Role.md

 ### NewRole

-`func NewRole(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *Role`
+`func NewRole(id int32, url string, display string, name string, slug string, ) *Role`

 NewRole instantiates a new Role object
 This constructor will assign default values to properties that have it defined,